 The researchers expected that people might appreciate the chance to sit quietly and think.
 But most participants rated the experience as boring and unpleasant.
-Moreover, twelve of the 18 men in the study, and 6 of the 24 women, voluntarily gave themselves at least one more shock during the 15-minute thinking period by pushing a button on the device.
+Moreover, 12 of the 18 men in the study, and 6 of the 24 women, voluntarily gave themselves at least one more shock during the 15-minute thinking period by pushing a button on the device.
 Several shocked themselves three or four times.

 These findings are surprising.
 It’s hard to believe that ordinary people chose to distract themselves with electric shocks that they had just claimed they would pay to avoid.
 Yet there are understandable reasons for not wanting to be alone with one’s thoughts.